George Soros Biography

 George Soros – The man who broke the Bank of England

-George Soros investment style
+George Soros’s investment style

 His investment style was not the one that other investors could copy.
 Accordingly, he had an instinctive physical reaction that would direct him when to buy or sell.
-He was a short-term investor, in other words, the speculator who was willing to take bets with great stakes.
-He described financial markets as chaotic, where people – whose reactions are based on their emotions – do not use logical analysis.
+He was a short-term investor, in other words, the speculator who was willing to take bets with significant stakes.
+He described financial markets as chaotic, where people – whose reactions are based on emotions – do not use logical analysis.

 He also claimed that investors in the market influenced one another and acted like the herd.
 When one would move, the rest of the herd would follow him.
 He said that he also followed the herd but never missed a chance to take the leading position.